miHoYo-API/miHoYo-API-Wrapper/readme.md

 - miHoYoAPI-Wrapper cannot use v2 cookies.
 Cuz the message was "Login expired" from API. tbh idk how to solution
 - that's all, well, If I had vitality smthing, this crate would be more powerful. but I'm dumb, I'm sorry.

+## Now I'm working on those problems.
+And I need a huge help to improvement this, So I will appreciate you help if you text me.

+Discord: ennui_lw

 ## Original